LTS MCP Server

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations provided, the description carries the burden of behavioral disclosure.
-It mentions that results come from both lts_records and published projects, but lacks details on ordering, case sensitivity, or result structure.
-This is adequate but not rich.
+With no annotations provided, the description carries the full burden for behavioral disclosure.
+It reveals that results come from both lts_records and published projects, and that matches are returned, but it does not explain pagination behavior, result grouping, or read-only nature.
+The description is not misleading but adds only minimal behavioral context beyond the tool's name.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.